- VajaTrack - Vaja

 Higher Value per kWh

-Compared to static-mounted arrays, almost all of the extra energy produced by a system with VajaTrack occurs during mornings and late afternoons/evenings – when the grid really needs the extra energy and when electricity prices are often considerably higher.
+Compared with fixed-mounted arrays, almost all of the additional energy generated by a system with VajaTrack occurs during morning and late afternoon/evening – precisely when the grid needs extra power and when electricity prices are typically much higher.

-Hence, a solar farm with VajaTrack not only generates many more kWh – it also earns a significantly higher price per kWh than conventional solutions.
-A solar farm built with VajaTrack delivers 30-40% higher revenue than a system with static-mounted panels.
+As a result, a solar farm using VajaTrack not only produces significantly more kilowatt-hours – but also earns a substantially higher price per kWh than conventional solutions.
+In total, a VajaTrack-based solar farm delivers 30-40% higher revenue than a system with south-facing fixed-mounted panels.

 Higher Value per kWh

 Hence, a solar farm with VajaTrack not only generates many more kWh – it also earns a significantly higher price per kWh than conventional solutions.
-A solar farm with VajaTrack increases its revenue by 30-40% over static mounted panels.
+A solar farm with VajaTrack increases its revenue by 30-40% over fixed-mounted panels.

 Compared to horizontal trackers, a solar farm with VajaTrack produces much of its extra energy specifically during the cold winter months with lower standing sun – again when grid need and prices are higher.